cs-gy6903/2022-fall/project/README.md

    given `message_type`, produce a handshake message header for a message of size `size`.

+TODO: add a few _inverse_ problems here -- given encoded values, return the decoded representation of those values
+TODO: include question requiring student to record-encode random input as a handshake message record
+TODO: given a few unencoded values, have them encode the values per spec then encode their concatenation as a message, then encode that message as a record.

 ## Phase 1: Present client Hello

 1. `client_version() -> bytes`: return the encoded client version